e-finance-frankfurt/server-user/user-manual/README.md

 ![1_3_environment.gif](_files/1_3_environment.gif)

 ### 1.3&nbsp; Selecting an Environment

 > Note that user names with `stud_` prefix will *not* have access to the GPU-enabled image option(s) `[deep_learning]` as well as the larger resource options(s) `[large, extra_large]`.
 Those students that *do* require access to those resources are assigned a user name *without* `stud_` prefix.

 Depending on your user name, the JupyterHub will give you different configuration options to choose from.

-Please small as possible, large as necessary
+Remember to choose your environment as small as possible (as large as necessary).

-In your choice, please consider the following ...

-1. How many cpu threads will you ......
-2. How much memory will you need?
-3. Do you require GPU support?